rajsaurav/OLympic-data-analysis-using-azure/README.md

 # Olympic-data-analysis-using-Azure

 This project deals with Tokyo Olympics 2021 dataset.
 This project involves understanding the data architecture, creating the ETL pipeline, and finally analysing the data.
+The project is based off Darshil PArmar video on YouTube.
 This contains the details of over 11,000 athletes, with 47 disciplines, along with 743 Teams taking part in the 2021(2020) Tokyo Olympics.
 This dataset contains the details of the Athletes, Coaches, Teams participating as well as the Entries by gender.
 It contains their names, countries represented, discipline, gender of competitors, name of the coaches.

 There are 5 datasets from which the data was extracted to perform analysis.